TramTa/Java-Compiler/README.md

 # Java-Compiler

-Partial course work
+(Partial) course work

-Implemented a compiler in Java.
+Built abstract syntax tree and implemented a compiler in Java.